FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Experiment Setup

-where $|l_1|$ means the size of list $l_1$.
 The Scott-Knott test assigns ranks to each result set; the higher the rank, the better the result.
 Two results will be ranked the same if the difference between the distributions is not significant.
 In this expression, Cliff's Delta estimates the probability that a value in list $A$ is greater than a value in list $B$, minus the reverse probability~\cite{macbeth2011cliff}.
 A division passes this hypothesis test if it is not a ``small'' effect ($Delta \geq 0.147$).
 This hypothesis test and its effect sizes are supported by Hess and Kromery~\cite{hess2004robust}.